As an Amazon Associate I earn from qualifying purchases.

 Carrot Cake – for most, this cake is really quite simple, even if it has a large number of ingredients: Blend the wet, add the dry, add the extras, pan and bake.
 But at high-altitude, carrot cake can be a nightmare.
 The batter is quite heavy, so using a smaller amount of leavening can keep the cake from rising properly.
 Pulling back on the heavier elements can make the cake boring and tasteless.
 And without the proper ratio of wet to dry ingredients, you can end up with a claggy, overly-dense cake that just isn’t pleasant to eat.
 That’s the purpose behind this High-Altitude Carrot Cake recipe.

 Normally, I can look at a cake recipe and adjust the ingredients to fit what is needed at my altitude (about 6,000 feet above sea level).
 I’ve just done it so many times, it comes easily: Reduce the leavening, increase the liquid, reduce the sugar, increase the baking temperature and reduce the baking time.
 (See my post on High-Altitude Baking Adjustments here).
-But with a cake like this (or Hummingbird Cake), it takes more finesse to adjust all the elements to produce a lighter cake.
+But with a cake like this (or Classic Hummingbird Cake), it takes more finesse to adjust all the elements to produce a lighter cake.

-Balance – it’s all about the right balance.
+High-Altitude Carrot Cake: Balance – it’s all about the right balance.

 Carrot cake is really a fruitcake made with naturally-sweet carrots in place of some of the fruit.
 Carrots contain quite a lot of sugar (which is probably why we like them so much.)
 Recipes abound – some call for raisins, coconut, nuts, sultanas, . . . probably whatever grandma had on hand.
 But it’s the carrots that should shine.